tailscale/ToBeReviewedBot/README.md

 Normally the bot wakes up every hour to check for recently submitted PRs needing followup.
-Its reaction to a submitted PR can be hastened by setting up a [GitHub webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) for "Pull request reviews" events.
+Its reaction to a submitted PR can be hastened by setting up a [GitHub webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) for "Pull requests" events (which send on a merged PR).

 GitHub should be configured to deliver webhook events to `https://Public-DNS-name/webhook`